 For chemo, either the FOLFOX (5-FU, leucovorin, and oxaliplatin) or CapeOx (capecitabine and oxaliplatin) regimens are used most often, but some patients may get 5-FU with leucovorin or capecitabine alone based on their age and health needs.

 Radiation therapy and/or chemo may be options for people who aren’t healthy enough for surgery.

 Treating stage IV colon cancer

 Stage IV colon cancers have spread from the colon to distant organs and tissues.
-Colon cancer most often spreads to the liver, but it can also spread to other places such as the lungs, peritoneum (the lining of the abdominal cavity), or to distant lymph nodes.
+Colon cancer most often spreads to the liver, but it can also spread to other places such as the lungs, brain, peritoneum (the lining of the abdominal cavity), or to distant lymph nodes.

 In most cases surgery is unlikely to cure these cancers.
 However, if there are only a few small areas of cancer spread (metastases) in the liver or lungs and they can be removed along with the colon cancer, surgery may help you live longer and may even cure you.
-This would mean having a partial colectomy to remove the section of the colon containing the cancer along with nearby lymph nodes, plus surgery to remove the areas of cancer spread.
+This would mean having surgery to remove the section of the colon containing the cancer along with nearby lymph nodes, plus surgery to remove the areas of cancer spread.
 Chemo is typically given as well, before and/or after surgery.
 In some cases, hepatic artery infusion may be used if the cancer has spread to the liver.